dmbarbour/wikilon/docs/ABCRT.md

 * LMDB - embedded key value database
 * Murmur3 - fast, collision-resistant hash
 * ZSTD(?) - real-time, streaming compression
- * very promising, but not entirely stable
+ * promising... but not entirely stable

 ### Multi-Process Access?

 With LMDB, I have the opportunity to use a single-process or multi-process access to the database.
 Multi-process access to a database would be very convenient if I want to later develop shells, command-line interpreters, etc. to access this database in the background.
-But that isn't a use case for Wikilon.
-For now I should probably favor single-process access using a lockfile, since it's much easier (with LMDB) to go from single-process to multi-process than vice versa.
+However, multi-process manipulation does complicate tracking for ephemeral stowage.

-If I do favor multi-process access, I'll need to somehow track ephemeral stowage references safely between processes.
-This is non-trivial.
+One option for ephemeron tracking is to maintain a bloom filter per context, recording stowage within each context.
+A simple 'mmap' file could suffice here, keeping a stack of filters.
+But it does seem more sophisticated than a single-process approach.
+For Wikilon, single-process should be sufficient for now.

 ## Structure